Rakeshram27/Movie-Genre-Classification/README.md

 <b>Results</b>

-Due to a lack of time, I haven't been able to compile comprehensive results.

 - The F1 score achieved on the test set by the model in the code was 0.95.
 - The exact prediction accuracy achieved on the test set by the model in the code was 78%.

-<b>Future Work</b>

-An interesting thought that came into my mind but I wasn't able to implement was to make this a multi-modal classification problem.

-We could use, say, the poster of the movie to use visual data along with the already present textual data to improve our classification accuracy.
-Though, I was not really sure about the mechanics of creating such a dataset and thus could act upon this idea.

-If I get the time in the future, I would love to explore the muti-modal classification idea more.

-Cheers.